anaypant/anaypant.github.io/index.md

 This site is a  collection of various techy things that I do.

 ## PyCon conference
-I hav been attending PyCon since 2017.
+I have been attending PyCon since 2017.
 I missed 2020 due to the pandemic.
 However I am eager to particpate and present in PyCon 2021 !
 My poster titled "Creating and teaching games in Python to teach Artificial Intelligence concepts" has been accepted and I will present it virtually on May 16th, 2021.
 You can find out more at https://us.pycon.org/2021/

 I have presented posters in PyCon 2018 and 2019.
 It is great fun and a nice way to meet other people interested in the same things as you are!
 * [Click here for my Pycon submissions](../pycon-submissions)